DoryAzar/FaceDetectPython/README.md

     1. By providing a settings dictionary to the constructor to adjust the native features
     2. By extending the FaceDetect class to create more elaborate features
 + Face Detection has been implemented for all 3 media.
 The faces can now be detected in images, videos and live webcams
-+ Detections are either drawn on the medium (default setting) or the face locations can be printed out in the console
++ Ability to either draw the detections or print them to the console has been implemented
++ Ability to extract detected faces into separate individual images has been implemented
++ Ability to detect facial features and draw them on top of either medium has been implemented
 + All the features are documented in the README